 All Duke students must carry major medical insurance

-Students who have an existing health insurance plan may keep their current policy, and will have the option to waive the Duke Student Medical Insurance Plan.
+International students at Duke on the F-1 or J-1 visa are required to purchase Duke’s plan.
+U.S. students may waive the plan if they can provide proof of comparable coverage.
 If you intend to waive the Duke Student Medical Insurance Plan (SMIP), the process to request a waiver is also done in the DukeHub.
 In order to waive the Duke SMIP, the student must provide adequate proof of coverage under another health insurance plan.
-The waiver criteria may be viewed here.
+View waiver criteria.

 Compliance required of all Duke students